swaptacular/swpt_accounts/protocol.rst

 transfer_flags : int32
-   MUST contain be the value of the ``transfer_flags`` field in the `FinalizePreparedTransfer`_ that committed the transfer.
+   MUST contain be the value of the ``transfer_flags`` field in the `FinalizePreparedTransfer`_ message that committed the transfer.

 system_flags : int32
    Various bit-flags characterizing the transfer.
 Server